 The cars do have issues, the version 3 battery suffers from degradation issues and the PEM is an expensive item that fails, and parts can be on a long back order.
 We've heard of a bricked battery taking the best part of a year to replace.
 They also need modifications and adaptors to use on T2 and Chademo chargers.
 They're not for the feint hearted to buy and we suggest that anyone considering them either needs to have deep pockets or be technically very astute.

 If you are considering buying an original roadster we suggest you do some serious research and talk to specialists before doing so as we have heard of a number of cars being off the road for significant periods of time (measured in years) waiting for replacement parts as they are simply not available.

-We've drawn all the technology together into one section although its worth noting that the Roadster is fairly unique and so the following does not apply.
+We've drawn all the technology together into one section although it's worth noting that the Roadster is fairly unique and so the following does not apply.

 The fabled high tech is a mixture of actually quite traditional tech with some fantastic innovation.
-The navigation system is now a home brew system without many options for instance you can not set way points, with the route superimposed onto a google map.
+The navigation system is now a home brew system without many options for instance you cannot set way points, with the route superimposed onto a google map.

 DAB and Spotify are both relatively poorly implemented and often fail all together after software updates and require patch fixes.